JuliaLang/www.julialang.org/blog/2020/05/rr.md

 3) Execution ordering and data races in multi-threaded executions.

+4) Direct observation of non-determinstic hardware effects (i.e. the "most" qualifier above).
+   This includes instructions that are deliberately non-deterministic, such as RDRAND, which generates a random number.
+As well as oberservable effects of hardware state (e.g. timing side channels from cache or branch predictor state).

 However, in theory if a tool was able to capture 100% of the relevant state from these categories, it could repeated generate exactly the same memory image.
 This is not a novel idea, but the devil is in the detail.
-As already mentioned, just capturing everything is probably too large, if at all possible (e.g. how do you capture interrupt timing - how do you even talk about time in this setting?).
+As already mentioned, just capturing everything is probably too large, if at all possible.
+Particularly for asynchronous events, the details quickly become complicated.
+For example, how do we define "when" an asynchronous event happened.
+I.e. what is our notion of time?
+Real time doesn't work because instruction issue frequency isn't constant (in addition to all the usual issues of dealing with time).
+Probably the most convenient thing to use would be the number of retired instructions, but there are some challenges here depending on the hardware (which will be discussed a bit in the hardware section below).

-In other words, for some input state $\mathcal{S_{i}}$, the output state $\mathcal{S_{i+1}}$ is determined by some pure, deterministic function $\mathcal{I}_{ip(\mathcal{S}_i)}$, corresponding to the instruction to be executed at time $i$, or some asynchronous event $\mathcal{A}_i$
+To summarize, for some input state $\mathcal{S_{i}}$, the output state $\mathcal{S_{i+1}}$ is determined by some pure, deterministic function $\mathcal{I}_{ip(\mathcal{S}_i)}$, corresponding to the instruction to be executed at time $i$, or some asynchronous event $\mathcal{A}_i$